Social Has Gone Global

 If that didn’t blow your mind, consider this: Google, the largest search engine in the world, owns YouTube, the second-largest search engine in the world.
 This means that relevant, informative YouTube results get high priority in both the Google and YouTube search engines.
 Additionally, 6% of Google’s ad revenue comes from YouTube (Healthcare Success).

 Taken together, it’s something of a head-scratcher that very few medical practices include YouTube as part of their marketing strategy.
-So, what is about YouTube that sets it apart from the other major players, and why aren’t physicians taking advantage of it?
+So, what is it about YouTube that sets it apart from the other major players, and why aren’t physicians taking advantage of it?

 Aside from not being part of the Metaverse (we’ll get there), video is what makes YouTube unique.
 While Instagram’s mysterious algorithm is suddenly pushing tons of video content to a feed near you, YouTube has been the video go-to since 2005.